plainsource/activekit/README.md

 If you want to schedule a method that handles multiple records together, you can create a scheduler.

 Create a model named Scheduler.
-Any other model name can also be used.
+If you like, you can use another model name as per your context.
 ```sh
 rails g model Scheduler
 ```